uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Pearson International Airport
 Pearson is a behemoth of an airport, reachable by car or a variety of [public transit options](https://www.torontopearson.com/en/toandfrom/public/#), including the Union Pearson Express, a train with $9 fares for Presto card users (see the [TTC](#toronto-transit-commission) section for more details on the Presto Card).

-Pearson has two terminals, helpfully labelled Terminal 1 (the main terminal, especially for international destinations) and Terminal 3.
+Pearson has two terminals, helpfully labelled Terminal 1 (for higher-end airlines and Air C) and Terminal 3 (typically budget airlines and domestic destinations).
 Both terminals are recently renovated, and they are connected by a free monorail.
-For a full list of which airline flies out of which terminal
+For a full list of which airline flies out of which terminal, you can check [Pearson's website](https://www.torontopearson.com/en/flights/airlines-destinations/#).

 #### Billy Bishop Airport